Graduations Gone Wrong

 YouTube video #98764975-693

 Playing in 3 . . .
 2 . . .
 1 . . .

-What’s the most dangerous object within your reach?
-Look around and find the best way to kill someone.
+Is there a deadly object within your reach?
+Look around you and figure out the best way to kill someone.
 If you had to.
 If someone plunged into the auditorium right now and wanted to murder you, or if you just had to, like, off your mom or dad or sis or whomever in your living room; how would you do it?

 The closest object I’ve got is this pencil in my hand.
 Or this Nerf gun in my pocket.
 Neither is particularly intimidating.
 Looks like I’m screwed, right?

 I see no one is moving.
 You’ve all gone quiet.
 That’s really polite of you, and I appreciate it.
 I love you just the way you are.
 If someone gets out of their seat, well . . .